arcknine/airline-seat-builder/README.md

 ```

 # How to read api response
 The response is a 3 Dimentional Array.
 The outer array are the rows, 2nd inner array are the seat groups and lastly the inner array are the seat columns.
-The `X` values on last innner array are empty seats while the null values 2nd inner array are non-exisiting seats.
+The `X` values on last innner array are empty seats while the null values 2nd inner array means there are no seats on that row and group.